kafesu/wiki-engine/README.md

 ### 5. Getting the contents of a specific page

 To get an individual page you use the `getPage()` method.
-It takes in a mandatory `slug` parameter and an optional `id` parameter.
+It takes in a mandatory `slug` parameter and an optional `versionId` parameter.
 The `slug` parameter is a string representing the slug of the page you want to access.
-The `version` parameter is a string that takes in the `id` of a specific version of the page's content you want to access.
+The `versionId` parameter is a string that takes in the version id of a specific version of the page's content you want to access.
 In the absence of a `version` argument, the function returns the latest version.

     const allVersions = wiki.getPage("my-first-page");
     // This will return a page with latest content version